capotej/capotej.github.com/source/_posts/2011-1-3-migrationfor-write-migrations-right-from-the-command.markdown

 ---
 layout: post
 title: "MigrationFor: Write migrations right from the command line!"
 date: 2011-01-3 09:48
 comments: false
+permalink: /post/2583891119/migrationfor-write-migrations-right-from-the-command
 categories:
 ---

  # Julio Capote
 ## This is an archived post